timschmidt/alumina/README.md

-# Alumina - a firmware and user interface for CNC and more
+# Alumina - unified firmware and user interface for machine control

 No license is granted to redistribute this work under any circumstance.